rjmfernandes/data-stream-quality/README.md

 - Although we loose the products and order information by the nature of this stream process and resulting data, we want to keep at least the customer_id for the validation purposes.
 Also we don't consider the email relevant since the customer may change its email.
 - Again we want to have the historical information so we keep the "event time" as field again to be able to validate.
 - Same reason as usual on why we change to append changelog.mode.
 - And of course no primary keys since we want the historical information in fact to be able to validate.
-(Having the history of events is by the way one of the nice reasons to use a streaming process in place of just standard databases.)
+(Having the history of events is by the way one of the nice reasons to use a streaming architecture in place of just standard databases.)

 Finally the population query in this case was originally: